gpdowney/lightweightLSAT/pages/time/speed_up.md

 You don't want to waste time, for example, trying to remember what a question's type is, or rediscovering how to draw a rule.

 To make your knowledge useful you need to make it automatic.
 The best way to make knowledge automatic is a spaced repetition system, like Anki.
-[Learn about spaced repetition and Anki here.][anki]
+[Learn about spaced repetition and Anki.][anki]

 In addition to memorization, you must practice *applying* your knowledge.
 Repetition is what turns abstract knowledge into automatic habits.

-Checklists can help you build the right habits.
-[Learn more about checklists here.][checklist]
+Checklists can help guide your practice so you build the right habits.
+[Learn more about checklists.][checklist]

 {% capture summary %}
 Practice Idea: Rapid Fire Drills